What is Viscose Fabric?

 Invented back in 1868, the viscose process expanded on how to make textiles that were less expensive.
 Specifically, the viscose process targeted the manufacture of artificial silk.
 Once this process was standardized, it became a necessity in the creation of rayon fabrics.

 Viscose rayon is silk-like in touch and feel.
 Its absorbent properties surpass its natural counterparts like cotton fiber or linen.
 It makes this fabric great for hot climates where people tend to perspire more.
 Overall, rayon’s properties make it a great fabric for daily use.

 The wood pulp becomes extracted and turned into cellulose, then processed with sodium hydroxide and carbon disulfide.
 Once this process is complete, it’s spun into yarn.
-The spinning process happens in different ways.
+The spinning process happens in several different ways.

 Once stretched, the manufacturer places yarn in a spinning cylinder called a Topham box.
-This box separates the strings and prepares them for their final step, where they’re washed, bleached, dyed, twisted and wound to a spool.
+This box separates the strings and prepares them for their final step.
+Then they’re washed, bleached, dyed, twisted and wound to a spool.
 In continuous spinning, the same process applies but it’s done all at once.

 The yarn from there becomes fabric!
 They’re weaved based on their final product specifications.

 Viscose fabric has a bunch of great uses and applications.
 It is neither a natural or synthetic fabric due to its processing with natural raw materials, but coated chemical processes.
 Rayon fabric offer affordability over real silk, and feels comparable to the real thing.
 Overall, some of its finest uses are in clothing.

 Viscose fabric stretches over other fabrics.
 The quality derives from the spooling process, where where stretched yarn creates good tensile strength.
 Viscose rayon also has amazing dye longevity.
 It can hold onto its coloring well.